osbuild/image-info/README.md

 #### First step, triggering the CI

-The update workflow starts with a `Update DB` GitHub action that is manually triggered.
+The update workflow starts with an `Update DB` GitHub action that is manually triggered.
 This action imports a subset of the manifests from osbuild-composer, specifically those CI is able to build.